growi-dev/blog_content/_drafts/What-Who-Why.md

 ## Why

 Creating software had always an aesthetical component for me.
 And by that I do not mean in regard of UI design.
 I find beauty in well structured source code.
-I am the one of your colleagues who scolds you for too many or not enough white spaces, commented out code blocks and me
+I am the one of your colleagues who scolds you for too many or not enough white spaces, commented out code blocks and me.

 learn to articulate my ideas and beliefes
 also: it*s needed
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk0NDQ2NzgyMywxNDIwMDU0MjQzLC0xMD
+eyJoaXN0b3J5IjpbLTUyNzEyMjI3MywtOTQ0NDY3ODIzLDE0Mj
-EwMjIzNDEsMTA1NTk4MTUyNCwyMDA3NjEwMDg2LC0zMzYwOTg3
+AwNTQyNDMsLTEwMTAyMjM0MSwxMDU1OTgxNTI0LDIwMDc2MTAw
-ODUsMTk4MzgzNTQyNSwtMjAwOTI5NzAzNywtMTU4NDk2MTE0Ny
+ODYsLTMzNjA5ODc4NSwxOTgzODM1NDI1LC0yMDA5Mjk3MDM3LC
-wtNDQ0Njk5OTE0LDE0ODE2ODkxMDMsLTYxMDM3MzQ3OCwtMTA5
+0xNTg0OTYxMTQ3LC00NDQ2OTk5MTQsMTQ4MTY4OTEwMywtNjEw
-OTg0MzkyLC01NTEyNTIwMjAsMTk2MzY1MzE5NCwxMjUxMTQxND
+MzczNDc4LC0xMDk5ODQzOTIsLTU1MTI1MjAyMCwxOTYzNjUzMT
-Y3LDExMDE0NDUxMzQsLTE2ODk1ODQ0OTcsLTE3Mzc3MTI3NTEs
+k0LDEyNTExNDE0NjcsMTEwMTQ0NTEzNCwtMTY4OTU4NDQ5Nywt
-LTU3NDY1MzY4XX0=
+MTczNzcxMjc1MV19
 -->